Small Torsion Topological Generators for Big Mapping Class Groups

 In recent years, attention has shifted to mapping class groups of infinite-type surfaces, often called big mapping class groups.
-These groups exhibit richer and more complex behavior.
-They are not finitely generated; however, when endowed with the compact-open topology, they become Polish groups and are thus countably topologically generated.
-That is, they contain a countable dense subgroup.
-The generators of these groups often include not only Dehn twists but also homeomorphisms with infinite support, such as handle shifts, as shown by Patel and Vlamis~\cite{Patel2018}.
-Recently, the authors showed that $\mod(S(n))$ is topologically generated by at most $4$ elements~\cite{mingen}.
+These groups are structurally richer: they are not finitely generated.
+However, when equipped with the compact-open topology they become Polish groups, and are hence topologically generated by a countable dense subgroup.
+Their topological generating sets must include not only Dehn twists but also homeomorphisms of infinite support called handle shifts, as shown by Patel and Vlamis~\cite{Patel2018}.
+The topological normal generation problem for these groups was recently studied by Baik~\cite{Baik2024}, who proved that, for surfaces with countable end space, topological normal generation is equivalent to unique self-similarity.
+The authors recently proved that $\mathrm{Map}(S(n))$ is topologically generated by at most four elements~\cite{mingen}.

-This paper is a companion paper to~\cite{mingen}, and investigates involution generators for the mapping class group of a specific infinite-type surface, which has infinite genus and a finite set of ends, each accumulated by genus.
-For these surfaces, Huynh showed that $\mod(S(n))$ can be topologically generated by seven involutions for $n \ge 3$~\cite{huynh}.
-This was improved in a previous work by the first, fourth and fifth authors, who showed that six involutions suffice for $n \ge 3$, and five for $n \ge 6$~\cite{apyinvolution}.
+This paper is a companion to~\cite{mingen} and uses similar methods to study small topological generating sets consisting of torsion elements for the mapping class groups of the surfaces $S(n)$, surfaces with infinite genus and exactly $n$ ends, each accumulated by genus.
+The paper pursues two objectives: minimizing the number of \emph{involution} generators, and constructing topological generating sets of torsion elements of certain orders.

+\textbf{Involution generators.} For the surfaces $S(n)$, Huynh showed that $\mathrm{Map}(S(n))$ can be topologically generated by seven involutions for $n \geq 3$~\cite{huynh}.
+This was subsequently improved by the first, fourth, and fifth authors, who reduced the bound to six involutions for $n \geq 3$ and to five for $n \geq 6$~\cite{apyinvolution}.
+More broadly, Malestein and Tao studied generation by involutions for self-similar surfaces~\cite{MalesteinTao2024}, showing that the mapping class groups of uniformly self-similar surfaces are generated by involutions and are in fact normally generated by a single involution.
+The present paper establishes further reductions to topological generation results (Theorems~A and B).
+Additionally, this paper establishes topological generating sets of involutions for the Loch Ness Monster surface and the Jacob's Ladder surface (Theorems~C and D).

+\textbf{Torsion generators of higher order.} Beyond involutions, one can ask for generating sets whose elements all have a prescribed finite order.
+For finite-type surfaces, Korkmaz~\cite{korkmaz2005} proved that $\mathrm{Map}(S)$ can be generated by exactly two torsion elements of order $4g+2$, when $g\geq 3$ and the surface has at most one boundary component.
+Building on this, the fifth author showed that $\mathrm{Map}(S)$ can be generated by two torsion elements of smaller orders, such as order $g$, for sufficiently large genus $g$~\cite{Yildiz2022}.
+We address the analogous question for big mapping class groups in Theorems~E and~F below, obtaining generating sets of four torsion elements of order $n$ for even $n \geq 8$, and of three elements of order $n$ plus one element of order $n-1$ for odd $n \geq 8$.